top of page

 • 90% of marathon runners sustain an injury during training.

-• Each year, 80% of runners sustain an injury that forces them to stop running.
+• Every year, 80% of runners sustain an injury that forces them to stop running.

 What the heck is going on?

-No one taught us how to run correctly in school.
-What should have been treated with the same care and concern as teaching a kid to lift weights with good form has been relegated to the misguided idea that we'll all just figure it out "naturally".
+What should have been treated with the same care and concern as teaching a kid to lift weights with good form has instead been assumed as an activity we'll all figure out "naturally".

 A Systems Check